 Why get involved?

-As an involved customer, you can help us improve services and influence the decisions that affect your community.
+As an involved customer, you can help us improve services and influence the decisions that affect your neighbourhood.
+Getting involved is a great way to:

-- Firstly, share your feedback and tell us what’s important to you to help us deliver a great customer experience
+- Share your feedback and experiences to help us improve our services and deliver a great customer experience

-- Secondly, stay up to date with what’s happening and share your views on our upcoming plans
+- Stay up to date with what’s happening and share your views on our upcoming plans

-- Additionally, meet other customers in your neighbourhood and connect with our team
+- Meet other customers in your neighbourhood and connect with our team

 - Training sessions to help you develop skills